meredithcook/meredithcook.github.io/_posts/2024-08-08-books-i-wish-i-could-read-the-first-time-again.md

 ---
 layout: post
-title: Books I Wish I Could Read For the First Time Again
+title: 5 (Plus) Books I Wish I Could Read For the First Time Again
 date: 2024-08-08
 description: Some books are such a joy to read, I wish I could experience reading them for the first time all over again.
 image: '/images/reading1.jpg' # Add image post (optional)
 tags: [resources, reading]
 GA: G-DHPTC39GDF
-published: false
 ---
 There's just something about a Really Good book or movie that gives me such joy that I wish could read or watch it for the very first time again.
 In recent memory, *Top Gun: Maverick* was that movie for me.
 There is a long list of books that fit this bill, too.
 (And yes, there may be a kids' book or two on here as well.)
 Here are a few: